armcburney/conductor/service/README.md

 python websocket_server_test.py
 ```

 and then start the slave master pointing to this service.
-The script `test_local.sh` is already setup to point to this mock socket server so alternatively you can just run that.
+The script `dev_scripts/test_local.sh` is already setup to point to this mock socket server so alternatively you can just run that.